 When reconstitution creates the imperative to buy or to sell, individual managers have very little room to maneuver in terms of price negotiation.
 As a result, index funds and market-cap-weighted ETFs are forced to buy high and sell low.
 Furthermore, the trading cost due to commissions and other expenses that stem from all of this activity is passed on to fund shareholders, and it’s not reflected in a fund’s expense ratio.

 Smart beta: rethinking reconstitution

 Not all indexes are subject to the same reconstitution performance drag.
-For example, factor-based indexes may be defined in relation to “parent indexes,” like the S&P 500 Index or the Russell 2000 Index, and include rules allowing them to delay trading following parent index reconstitution.
+For example, factor-based indexes may be defined in relation to parent indexes, such as the S&P 500 Index or the Russell 2000 Index, and include rules allowing them to delay trading following parent index reconstitution.
 Some industry research has shown that a simple delay in trading names that have just entered or departed an index can carry a substantial cost benefit for a portfolio over time.

 The same may be said of investment products, such as smart beta ETFs, that are designed to capture the performance of systematic exposures to certain stock characteristics.
 The focus on characteristics rather than specific stocks provides a degree of flexibility that traditional indexes simply don't have.
 For smart beta portfolios, reconstitution can pose less of a performance obstacle—and even become a relative-performance opportunity.

 A note about index reconstitution for the indexes designed by Dimensional Fund Advisors for John Hancock Multifactor ETFs